-REL 2291 Directed Readings in Religious Studies or PHI 2291 Directed Readings in Philosophy
+REL 2291 Directed Readings in Religious Studies

-REL 4492 Capstone - Senior Thesis or PHI 4492 Capstone - Senior Thesis

-(NOTE: Contact the Religious Studies Department for courses that satisfy the requirements for historical and analytical studies and religious thought and ethics.)

-Contacts: Drs.
-Alles, Hadley, and Jakoby
+Contact: Drs.
+Alles or Hadley, Religious Studies

 Religious Studies Course Descriptions (REL)

 1102 (FR) Religion and Culture

 4 credits

 An introduction to religious studies that examines the various ways religion is implicated in human culture.
 General topics include culture as a vehicle for religious expression, religion as a critique of culture, and the place of religion in American public life.
 The course presents case studies drawn from the world's major religions as well as major, contrasting theoretical perspectives.

 Humanities.

-1103 (FR) The Good Life
+1151 (FR) The Good Life

 4 credits

 How should one live one's life?
 What makes a human life good?
 This course is an introductory study of a variety of religious and philosophical ideals for human living.
 The course draws upon the wisdom of religious traditions, philosophical schools of thought, and great literature from the ancient and modern worlds and explores the contemporary relevance of such ideals.

 Humanities.

 2204 Women and Religion

 4 credits

 An examination of the contributions women have made to the world's religions, and of the ways in which religions have affected women's lives, positively and negatively.

 Humanities.

+2212 Martin and Malcolm

+4 credits

-2212 Martin and Malcolm: Their Lives and Thought 4 credits The examination of the contributions of Martin Luther King, Jr., and Malcolm X to American society.
+The examination of the contributions of Martin Luther King, Jr., and Malcolm X to American society.
 Special attention will be given to the subjects of Christianity and Islam, religion and politics, the Civil Rights Movement, and Black Nationalism.
 Humanities.

 Offered as needed.